-The University of Maine uses high-performance computing to model the impact of global warming on ice sheets and glaciers, so it seemed counterintuitive to use a resource-hungry system to perform
+The University of Maine uses high-performance computing to model the impact of global warming on ice sheets and glaciers, so it seemed counterintuitive to use a resource-hungry system to perform those calculations.

 When it comes to high-performance computing (HPC) systems, real estate is a key concern.
 One question "when you talk about getting a supercomputer system, is where do I put the thing?" said Phil Dickens, an assistant professor of computer science at the school.
 Both physical space and power capacity at the supercomputing center were filling up.